Keeping board members engaged: One of the biggest challenges nonprofits face today

 Time is a limited resource and nonprofit board members respond to engagement efforts that respect that limit.
 Your nonprofit may do what every organization does: send a barrage of emails, followed by more emails, hold events that may have little participation due to unknown time constraints, mail out newsletters that are rarely read and more.
 These methods don't work and contribute to board attrition and lack of focus.

-What is the right way to attract and retaining major donors?
+What is the right way to attract and retaining board members or trustees?
 Engagement Communities™.

-MissionBox-powered Engagement Communities™ provide one secure, branded online center for all of your major donors to access:
+MissionBox-powered Engagement Communities™ provide one secure, branded online center for all of your board members or trustees to access:

 - Inspirational Stories